-Case management and risk management skills are learnt in this setting along with professional skills, which are passed on through registrar teaching and supervised training.
+Case management and risk management skills are learned in this setting along with professional skills, which are passed on through registrar teaching and supervised training.

-Evidence of training is assessed by learning portfolio and logbook review and the various clinical assessment tools used during the training program.
+Evidence of training is assessed by learning portfolio and logbook review and by the various clinical assessment tools used during the training program.

-Please refer to the OMS curriculum document to discover the full scope of the learning objectives of the OMS training program and detailed information on the modules that must be completed during the OMS training program.
+As of 2025, a new curriculum will be introduced as the primary resource for training and assessment in oral and maxillofacial surgery.
+Trainees are encouraged to integrate their learning with the new curriculum and familiarise themselves with the revised content.
+Please refer to the OMS Accredited Training Curriculum until 2025 and the OMS Guide, Foundation and Advanced Modules from 2025 to discover the full scope of the learning objectives of the OMS training program and detailed information on the modules that must be completed during the OMS training program.